-HUD Field Offices are not required to withhold approval of 5-Year Action Plans or place manual holds on Capital Funds in LOCCS, pending receipt of environmental clearance documentation.
-However, HUD Field Offices may elect to do so as part of enhanced monitoring.

-Even though Field Offices are able to approve 5-Year Action Plans without confirming environmental clearance, the Work Activity Description in a PHA's 5-Year Action Plan must provide sufficient specificity to facilitate effective HUD Field Office review of the plan and subsequent environmental review monitoring.
+HUD Field Offices are not required to withhold approval of CFP 5-Year Action Plans or place manual holds on CFP grants in LOCCS, pending receipt of environmental clearance documentation.
+Even though Field Offices are able to approve CFP 5-Year Action Plans without confirming environmental clearance, the Work Activity Description in a PHA's CFP 5-Year Action Plan must provide sufficient specificity to facilitate effective HUD Field Office review of the plan and subsequent environmental review monitoring.
 Specificity is required so that Field Office staff can determine the level of environmental review required for a given work activity.
 PHAs are encouraged to enter information in the Description field on the scope of the activity (e.g., number of units impacted).
 For example, for a work activity covering roof replacement, a sufficient description may read: "Installing new 20-year roof, as well as gutters and soffits, at low-rise building containing 5 Public Housing units."
 A work description simply stating "Roof" would be insufficient, because it does not indicate whether the activity will cover full-scale replacement of the roof or simply patching portions of the roof, a distinction with implications for the level of environmental review required.

-Demolition and Disposition Transitional Funding: 905.400(j) of the Capital Fund Regulation establishes Demolition and Disposition Transitional Funding which provides an additional 5 years of funding for units removed from a PHA's inventory due to demolition or disposition on or after October 1, 2012.
+Demolition and Disposition Transitional Funding: Section 905.400(j) establishes Demolition and Disposition Transitional Funding which provides an additional 5 years of funding for units removed from a PHA's inventory due to demolition or disposition on or after October 1, 2012.
 DDTF replaced RHF funding beginning with FY 2014 grants.
 DDTF is calculated in the same manner that RHF was calculated; however, it is included in the annual Capital Fund grant and not given as a separate grant.